emrecobann/emrecobann/README.md

 ## About Me :

-- 🎓 Studies for A.I Engineering at Hacettepe University Senior Year Student  3.55/4.00 GPA
+- 🎓 Studies for A.I Engineering at Hacettepe University Senior Year Student  3.59/4.00 GPA
 - 🏡'Lives in **Ankara/Turkey**
+- For more information visit my web portfolio by clicking here (emrecobann.github.io)

 <br>